 Garages and Permanent Outbuildings

 Repair Category N/A

 Notes Not applicable.

 Outside Areas and Boundaries

 Repair Category 2

-Notes Garden boundary walls display evidence of deterioration.
+Notes Garden retaining/boundary walls and fences display evidence of deterioration.
 A local builder can be asked to inspect and provide cost estimates for all required repair/rebuilding works.